ringcentral/integration-blog/_posts/2019-04-03-blog-import-the-style-to-the-typescript-file.md

     }
 }
 ```
-However, it has some flaw.
-The process of the definition file generator need always start a watch by a command like `yarn start`.
-It also makes our size of the repository become a bigger one although the intellisense is convenient for us.
+However, this method has some flaws.
+The process of generating the definition files need a `watch` process to be started by command line (by scripting it to `yarn start`, for example).
+It would also make the size of the repository bigger, even though the intellisense support is convenient.

 ### Using the "require" syntax instead of using import.

-Using the different style or syntax for import may make our project become a mess, we should keep a consistent form of the import, so maybe there were have a better solution that I not found yet.
+Using different syntax for importing modules may make our project messy, we should keep the syntax consistent.
+So maybe a different solution should be considered.